B4C0Nop/B4C0Nop.github.io/UpxTut.md

 ##PEBear Comparison##
 ![Error Loading Image](baconTUT/03PEBearComparison.png)

+Other indicators to look out for in PEBear, which were not included in the screenshots, are high compression ratios, which often indicates that a packer has been used because the binary has been significantly reduced in size, and the differences between Raw Size and Virtual Size in the section headers.
+**Raw Size** is how much space the section takes in the file on disk.
+**Virtual Size** is how much memory it will occupy when loaded.
+For packed binaries, the Raw Size of a compressed section like .UPX0 is much smaller than its Virtual Size because it will expand in memory once decompressed.
+In contrast, normal binaries have similar Raw and Virtual sizes as shown in the screenshot above.

+Now for the other Idicators we will open the binary in Ghidra.
+Below is a screenshot of a unpacked binary(bacontut.exe) opened in Ghidra.
+Pay careful attention to the Imports on the left, the listing view in the middle and the Strings on the right.

 ![Error Loading Image](baconTUT/04GhidraBacontut.jpg)

+Now compare the above image to the one below.
+Notice how there are very little Imports and Functions.
+Now if you look at the listing view you will see that it  looks like a bunch of junk and makes no sense.
+It was successfully packed and obfuscated though as we can tell by the upx1 text segment.
+Next look at the right and see how very little strings there are compared to the unpacked binary.
 ![Error Loading Image](baconTUT/05GhidraBacontutUPX.jpg)

+After considering those indicators we can now determine whether or not the binary is packed and move on to step 1

+##Step 1 Find the OEP
+Now we will open the packed binary in X64debug.
+Below is a simple screenshot of what it looks like when you open the binary in x64debug
 ![Error Loading Image](baconTUT/06OpenX64dbg.jpg)

+Next we will need to look for the OEP.
+A simple way of doing this is pressing `g` to go into the graph view.
+What we are looking for is a jmp instruction before a giant block of code like the one below.
+If you do not see the giant code block just keep stepping and going back into graph view until you do.
+You will know it when you see it.
 ![Error Loading Image](baconTUT/07X64BacontutGraph.jpg)

+After finding the giant block of code we want to select the jump intruction before it and set a breakpoint.
 ![Error Loading Image](baconTUT/08X64BacontutBreakpoint.jpg)

+Now we want to hit run and reach our breakpoint
 ![Error Loading Image](baconTUT/09X64BacontutRun.jpg)

+After reaching our breakpoint next press step into and then copy the address of RIP
 ![Error Loading Image](baconTUT/10X64BacontutCopyAddress.jpg)

 ![Error Loading Image](baconTUT/11X64BacontutScylla.jpg)
 ![Error Loading Image](baconTUT/12GhidraBacontutFLAG.jpg)